Last Updated on March 11, 2021 by Julia Wilson

 Removing a tick

 Wear latex gloves when removing a tick.
-Using tweezers or a tick remover, which you can purchase these for a few dollars from your veterinarian, firmly grasp the tick’s head, as close to the cat’s skin as possible and pull gently to avoid leaving the mouthparts embedded in the skin.
+Using tweezers or a tick remover, which you can purchase for a few dollars from your veterinarian, firmly grasp the tick’s head, as close to the cat’s skin as possible and pull gently to avoid leaving the mouthparts embedded in the skin.
 Be extremely careful not to squeeze the body of the tick as this will inject more poison and pathogens into the cat’s system.
 You can also kill the tick while it’s still on the cat by using an appropriate insecticide, such as Frontline spray.

 After removal of the tick, there will be a crater where the head was; this will remain for several weeks.
 Watch for signs of infection.